analogdevicesinc/msdk/Libraries/Cordio/docs/Applications/BLE_periph.md

 The green LED indicates CPU activity.
 When the LED is on, the CPU is active, when the LED is off, the CPU is in sleep mode.

-### Required Connections
-Connect a USB cable between the PC and the (USB/PWR - UART) connector.
-An anteanna or wired connection can be used if SMA is available on the board.

-### Trace Serial Port
-When TRACE is enabled in the project.mk, the on-board USB-to-UART adapter can be used to view the trace messages and interact with the application.
-Open a serial port terminal with the following settings.

-Baud            : 115200
-Char size       : 8
-Parity          : None
-Stop bits       : 1
-HW Flow Control : No
-SW Flow Control : No

 ### Expected Output

 On startup: